Wednesday, 30 March 2016

 ALOO POTOLER DALNA / POTATO & POINTED GOURD CURRY

-As thought, I will compile as much Bengali authentic dishes here as possible.
-A Bengali summer dish is called ALOO POTOL ER DALNA.
-Today, the mood I am set in, I wished to share with this simple, everyday curry from my family; perhaps done the same way in most of the Bengali families; without onion & garlic.
+As thought of, I will compile as much Bengali authentic dishes here as possible.
+This Bengali summer time curry is called ALOO POTOL ER DALNA.
+Today, the mood I am in, I wished to share with you all this simple, regular curry from my family; perhaps done the same way in most of the Bengali families; without onion & garlic.

 INGREDIENTS :